ankile/robust-rearrangement/README.md

 ```bash
 pip install -e python --no-cache-dir --force-reinstall
 ```

+_Note: The `--no-cache-dir` and `--force-reinstall` flags are used to avoid potential issues with the installation that we encountered._

+_Note: Please ignore Pip's notice that `[notice] To update, run: pip install --upgrade pip` as the current version of Pip is necessary for compatibility with the codebase._

 _Tip: The documentation for IsaacGym  is located inside the `docs` directory in the unzipped folder and is not available online.
 You can open the `index.html` file in your browser to access the documentation._